qwc-services/qwc-services.github.io/src/topics/Interfacing.md

 - `<style>` denotes the layer style name.
 If the `{<style>}` portion is omitted, the style named `default` will be used, if one exists, or the first available style otherwise.
 - `!` denotes that the layer is invisible (i.e. unchecked in the layer tree).
 If omitted, the layer is visible.

-*Note*: If group name is specified instead of the layer name, QWC2 will automatically resolve this to all layer names contained in that group, and will apply transparency and visibility settings as specified for the group.
+*Note*: If group name is specified instead of the layer name, QWC will automatically resolve this to all layer names contained in that group, and will apply transparency and visibility settings as specified for the group.

 The `urlPositionFormat` parameter in `config.json` determines whether the extent or the center and scale appears in the URL.